What Kind of Mulch Is Best for Fruit Trees?

 This mulch will protect the soil beneath the tree from drying out in the hot sun or washing away with heavy rain.
 It retains water, providing consistent moisture to the roots of the tree.
 It will prevent weeds, provide a habitat for beneficial insects and microorganisms, and even feed the soil as it breaks down.

-Needless to say, if you care for fruit trees, mulching is more than a great idea.
-It’s a necessity.
-But, there are so many options, how do you know which is best?
+Needless to say, if you care for fruit trees, mulching is more than a great idea—it’s a necessity.
+But there are so many options.
+How do you know what kind of mulch is best for fruit trees?
+This is exactly the question we seek to answer today!

 It’s important to note that while there are many mulch options, not all mulch is created equal.
 The best mulch for one fruit tree may not be the best for another.